Mr. Airavata: Development

-The film began production on 16 February 2013 at the Kanteerava Studios in Bangalore with the presence of former Chief Minister H. D. Kumaraswamy and actor V. Ravichandran.
+former Chief Minister H. D. Kumaraswamy.
 Titled as Airavata, the film was reported to have been lavishly invested by the producer and added that the shooting would not take place in Mysore as is the usual case with Darshan's films.
 However, the film's proceedings went on a very slow pace owing to the busy schedules of director Arjun, and actor Darshan.

 Casting

 Actress Erica Fernandes was initially roped in to play the lead role opposite Darshan.
 She bagged this role even before the release of her maiden Kannada film Ninnindales release.
 She was reportedly shuffling between the sets of this film and also Buguri simultaneously.
 However, due to under weight issue differences, Erica was out of the film.
 Reports indicated Rachita Ram would replace her for the role, which found to be untrue.
 Finally, Arjun finalized Urvashi Rautela through Google, where he and the producer searched India's most beautiful girl and found her name and Urvashi Rautela's pictures.
 Also, she was an apt choice to feature opposite Darshan because of her striking looks and great height.

 Multilingual actor Prakash Raj was signed in to play the main antagonist opposite Darshan.
-It was also reported that Girish Karnad and Arundhati Nag would play the role of parents to Darshan's character while Bullet Prakash was also reportedly cast for an important supporting role.
+It was also reported that Girish Karnad and Arundhati Nag would play the role of parents to Darshan's character while Bullet Prakash was also reportedly cast in an important supporting role.
 In early 2015, Darshan's seven-year-old son Vineesh was reportedly roped in to play a small character role alongside his father.